Council Tax Band Challenge Tool

 Challenge your council tax band in 3 simple steps

-Enter your postcode and we instantly pull official data from the Valuation Office Agency (VOA).
-We compare your council tax band against every similar property on your street and in your postcode area — same size, same age, same type — using the original 1991 valuation benchmarks.
+Enter your postcode and we pull official VOA data, EPC records and Land Registry sales for every comparable property on your street — same size, same age, same type — using the original 1991 valuation benchmarks your band was set against.

-Submit your challenge directly to the VOA online — it's completely free.
-The whole process from postcode search to challenge pack takes under 3 minutes.
-If successful, your band is permanently reduced and you could receive a refund for years of overpayment.
+Submit your challenge for free through the official VOA channel on gov.uk — paste in the case summary, attach the PDF.
+The VOA typically responds within 2–4 months.
+If successful, your band is permanently reduced and you can claim a refund for years of overpayment.

 Why are so many council tax bands wrong?